Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 * Easy navigation through labelled buttons
 * All elements will be consistent including font size, font family, colour scheme.

 ## Data Schema

 Currently there are 4 main Categories.
 Within these categories there are products that fall into these categories.
 The user can then leave a review on specific products for display on the website.

-Currently the user contact messages are stand alone but in future these can be linked to specific products if needed.
+Currently the user contact messages are standalone but in future these can be linked to specific products if needed.

 ![index web](media/data-schema.jpg)

 ## Data Models

-Please see django <a name="skeleton" href="https://docs.djangoproject.com/en/4.0/topics/db/models/">documentation</a> for more information.
+Please see Django <a name="skeleton" href="https://docs.djangoproject.com/en/4.0/topics/db/models/">documentation</a> for more information.

 Definition:
 A model is the single, definitive source of information about your data.
-It contains the essential fields and behaviors of the data you’re storing.
+It contains the essential fields and behaviours of the data you’re storing.
 Generally, each model maps to a single database table.

 The basics:
 * Each model is a Python class that subclasses django.db.models.Model.
 * Each attribute of the model represents a database field.
 * With all of this, Django gives you an automatically-generated database-access API; see Making queries.

 Checkout Model Structure: